-Beginner welding projects are a great way to start using your welder to build
+Beginner welding projects are a great way to start using your welder.
+Like building

 Begin this project by sketching plans to follow.
 You need to make sure the

-cross braces or a backing panel to keep the legs of the shelves from shifting.
+cross braces to keep the legs of the table from shifting.

-Miller Electric has plans for an excellent little welding stool that will be
+Instructable Workshop has plans for an excellent welding steel stool that will be

 a great addition to any welding shop and an ideal project for beginners.
 Much

-like the storage shelves, a shop stool is relatively simple to plan and requires
+like the steel table, a steel stool is relatively simple to plan and requires

 a little cutting, grinding, and welding.